Top Reasons for Power Mobility Devices (PMD) Non-Affirmations - JA DME

 Top Reasons for Power Mobility Devices (PMD) Non-Affirmations

-- The face-to-face examination does not demonstrate the beneficiary's upper extremity function is insufficient to self-propel an optimally-configured manual wheelchair in the home.
-This accounts for 31% of non-affirmations.
+- Face-to-face examination does not demonstrate the beneficiary's upper extremity function is insufficient to self-propel an optimally-configured manual wheelchair in the home.

-- The face-to-face examination does not demonstrate the beneficiary's mobility limitation cannot be sufficiently and safely resolved by the use of an appropriately fitted cane or walker.
-This accounts for 14% of non-affirmations.
+- Face-to-face examination does not demonstrate the beneficiary's mobility limitation cannot be sufficiently and safely resolved by the use of an appropriately fitted cane or walker.

-- The face-to-face examination does not demonstrate the beneficiary is able to safely transfer to and from the power operated vehicle.
-This accounts for 12% of non-affirmations.
+- Face-to-face examination does not demonstrate the beneficiary is able to safely transfer to and from the power operated vehicle.

 Educational Resources